This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Agitation and Rinsing Impact on Color

-The water temperature here matters: cold water locks in dye absorption, while warm water can cause unwanted color shift.
+When rinsing, water temperature plays a key role.
+Cool water helps lock in color fastness, preserving dye color results, while warm water might cause unwanted color shift.

 Dyeing Over Existing Colors